 Mama Zenebech is a strong yet gentle woman who is adored by her Selamta kids.
 She grew up in the countryside of Ethiopia and was married at fourteen-years-old.
 She has two biological kids, Gezahegn and Selam.
 Her situation with her husband was not good, so she decided to leave.
 She says it was a hard life for her and her kids before she came to Selamta.
 Since she joined Selamta, she says that she and her kids are at peace and do not have to worry about what will happen tomorrow.

-Belay is the oldest youth in Haile Selassie family.
+Belay is the oldest youth in Haile Selassie family, and he launched into independence in 2017.
 He and his biological sisters, Meskerem and Mihret came to Selamta in 2006.
-Belay is is graduating with a degree in Marketing from Hope University in 2016.
-For the past several years Belay has worked as a summer camp counselor at a local NGO serving vulnerable children.
+Belay graduated with a degree in Marketing from Hope University in 2016.
+Belay has worked as a summer camp counselor at a local NGO serving vulnerable children.
 He is a stellar role model and the kids he works with look up to him.
 His younger siblings in his family also respect and love him.
-Belay is very industrious, has entrepreneured many jobs, and is now a driver for Selamta.
+Belay is very industrious and as an entrepreneur, he now has a small business.

 Ermiyas is a quiet, kind boy who likes vegetable gardening and reading.
 He is conscientious and respectful.
 Ermiyas is proud of his summer and after-school job working at a local shop.
 Ermiyas is attending University, where he is studying Engineering.
 He hopes to incorporate his love of Architect and drawing into his future education.